 - Temperatures in Oslo in February: 1°C/-5°C

 Whatever the weather decides to be this year, be prepared and wear proper Norway winter clothing when you pack for Oslo in winter.
-Also, don’t forget about finding a cosy Oslo hotel, close to the city centre, so you don’t have to spend too long on public transport.
+Also, don’t forget about finding a cozy Oslo hotel, close to the city center, so you don’t have to spend too long on public transport.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.